Twitter Updates

 Cock Ale was described as a provocative drink.

-Cock and Bull Story means a round about story without a head or tail (beginning or end).
+Cock and Bull Story means a roundabout story without a head or tail (beginning or end).
 Ever listen to an intoxicated person tell a story?

 This information doesn’t actually answer the origin question, we still have a missing link.
 Now the only thing left to do is find a link between “cockles” and “cocktail” and the origin story may have an answer.